 Type of Election - Indicate any of the elections that apply, but note that only one of A, B, or C may apply, if any.

 Part I - Section 1256 Contracts Marked to Market - For transactions related to Section 1256 contracts, select New and enter the description and the Form 1099-B Box 11 amount.
-Also, if filing an amended return due to carrying back a Section 1256 loss from the following year, enter the carryback information here.

 If any adjustments need to be made, such as in the case of a hedge, select 1099-B and enter them.
 The total adjustments will be entered on Form 6781 Line 4 and a statement will be attached to the return with the explanations you enter.
 See Publication 550 for the rules that apply to hedging transactions and how to adjust.